fabien-h/acta/docs/good_practices.md

 - 🚫 The loading state of a view is temporary and should not affect the other parts of the application.
 - ⚠️ The specific data fetched for a view could persist.
 It depends on you.

-> You can keep the data fetched for a specific view as a way of memoize of a datacall.
+> You can keep the data fetched for a specific view as a way of memoizing of a data call.
 It will allow you to instantly display old data while the fresh ones are loading.
-But this is a poors man solution and you should implement this behaviour in your data layer or use a service worker.
+But this is a poor's man solution and you should implement this behavior in your data layer or use a service worker.

 ## Managing my state and event keys

 ### Case conventions

-Usually people go for the underscore full caps option.
+Usually, people go for the underscore full caps option.
 An acta state key would look like this: `ACTA_STATE_KEY_USER_DATA`.

 ### With TypeScript